assignments-codex/level-1-assignments/week-7/day-3-assignment.md

 #### Objective

-Collision interaction from Lesson 14.
+Original Utility App.
+Small app with events, input, and conditionals.

 #### Requirements

-1. Open Lesson 14 and complete one L14.6 Practice and one L14.7 Assessment.
+1. Two or more screens with navigation.
-2. Build a scene with at least two sprites that interact using isTouching or collide and show a visible result.
+2. At least one input, one event, and one conditional that changes the UI or result.

 #### Screenshots

 - Share link
-- One screenshot of the running scene
+- One screenshot of the app running
-- One screenshot showing the collision code
+- One code screenshot of the core event + conditional

 #### Reflection

-- Which collision method you used and why
+- What the app does for the user
-- One bug you solved
+- One logic bug you fixed
-- One improvement to make later
+- One feature you would add next

 #### Rubric (20 pts)

-- L14 items completed 0–5
+- Events + input + conditional present 0–5
-- Interaction result visible 0–5
+- Multi-screen navigation 0–5
 - Screenshots clear 0–5
 - Reflection quality 0–5